Portability, Compatibility, and Support Durations¶

-SDK, Runtime Component, and Library Compatibility: DAML Connect Upgradeability¶
+SDK, Runtime Component, and Library Compatibility: Daml Upgradeability¶

-As long as a major Ledger API version is supported (see Ledger API Support Duration), there will be supported version of DAML Connect able to target all minor versions of that major version.
+As long as a major Ledger API version is supported (see Ledger API Support Duration), there will be supported version of Daml able to target all minor versions of that major version.
 This has the obvious caveat that new features may not be available with old Ledger API versions.

-For example, an application built and compiled with DAML Connect 1.4.0 against Ledger API 1.4.0, it can still be compiled using SDK 1.6.0 and can be run against Ledger API 1.4.0 using 1.6.0 libraries and runtime components.
+For example, an application built and compiled with Daml SDK 1.4.0 against Ledger API 1.4.0, it can still be compiled using SDK 1.6.0 and can be run against Ledger API 1.4.0 using 1.6.0 libraries and runtime components.